-Football may be a team sport but the best centre-forwards often have a selfish streak, and there is no doubting the Premier League’s leading names value individual accolades and being regarded as the best of the bunch.
+Football may be a team sport but the best centre-forwards have a selfish streak, and there is no doubting the Premier League’s leading names value individual accolades and being regarded as the best of the bunch.

-We’ve decided to look back at previous years and some of the very best strikers the top-flight has seen, remembering every Premier League Golden Boot winner from the noughties:
+We’ve decided to look back at previous years and some of the very best strikers the top flight has seen, remembering every Premier League Golden Boot winner from the noughties.

 Kevin Phillips – Sunderland (2000)

-Peter Reid’s side making a mockery of suggestions they would be amongst the favourites for an instant return to the second tier, securing a seventh-placed finish thanks to the goals of Phillips, who formed a devastating ‘little and large’ partnership with towering Irish international Niall Quinn.
+Peter Reid’s side making a mockery of suggestions they would be among the favourites for an instant return to the second tier, securing a seventh-placed finish thanks to the goals of Phillips, who formed a devastating ‘little and large’ partnership with towering Irish international Niall Quinn.

-Phillips’ finished the season with 30 league goals to finish seven clear of nearest challenger Alan Shearer, winning the division’s Golden Boot and becoming the first – and so far only – Englishman to win the European Golden Shoe.
+Phillips ended the season with 30 league goals to finish seven clear of nearest challenger Alan Shearer, winning the division’s Golden Boot and becoming the first – and so far only – Englishman to win the European Golden Shoe.

 Jimmy Floyd Hasselbaink – Chelsea (2001)

-Hasselbaink became the joint-most expensive player in Premier League history after signing for the west London side in a £15m deal, though he soon proved worth the investment after scoring 23 league goals to finish as the league’s leading scorer and joint-third in the division for assists.
+Hasselbaink became the joint-most expensive player in Premier League history after signing for the West London side in a £15m deal, though he soon proved worth the investment after scoring 23 league goals to finish as the league’s leading scorer and joint-third in the division for assists.